crawford134/PersonalPortfolio/README.md

 To Deploy

+1. npm run build (creates the dist folder with the content to deploy)
-1. Merge the code onto the main branch
+2. Merge the code onto the main branch
-2. npm run deploy (this can be done without being merged)
+3. npm run deploy (this can be done without being merged)

 To Setup a custom domain name